ST. LOUIS -- Alex Steen made up for lost time on Thursday night.

 The Coyotes, who were looking to win three in a row for the first time this season, have lost three of the last five.

 Steen missed the previous eight games with an upper-body injury he suffered on Feb.
-23.
+23. He hated his time on injured reserve, pacing like a caged lion while trying to get healthy.

 Stewart added an insurance goal at 14:31 of the third period on a nifty pass from Steen.